ofemeteng/eventsync-agent/README.md

 # 🚀 EventSync: The Ultimate Web2 & Web3 Event Management Agent

 ## 🏆 Round 3 CDP Builder Grants Submission | AgentKit Edition
-*Building on our success as winners of the Best CDP AgentKit Integration (Coinbase Developer Platform Bounty) at the [Gaia Autonomous Hackathon (December 2024)](https://www.gaianet.ai/blog/gaia-first-autonomous-hackathon)*
+*Building on our success as one of the winners of the Best CDP AgentKit Integration (Coinbase Developer Platform Bounty) at the [Gaia Autonomous Hackathon (December 2024)](https://www.gaianet.ai/blog/gaia-first-autonomous-hackathon)*

 ![Agent Integration Showcase](./images/eventsync.png)